• Airlines and Aviation

 Professional Aircrew & ATCO Medicals

-Dr Tallent is a qualified AME (Aeromedical Examiner) and can therefore examine all commercial pilots for UK and EU (EASA) medical certificates.
+Dr Tallent is a qualified AME (Aeromedical Examiner) and can therefore examine all commercial pilots for UK CAA medical certificates.

 Aircrew medical certificates for which Dr Tallent is fully authorised include:

-• UK and EU (EASA) Class One renewal/revalidation for Professional Pilots (Please see notes below)
+• UK CAA Class One renewal/revalidation for Professional Pilots (Please see notes below)

-• UK and EU (EASA) Class Two initial and renewal/revalidation for Private Pilots
+• UK CAA Class Two initial and renewal/revalidation for Private Pilots

-• European Class Three renewal/revalidation for Air Traffic Control Officers
+• UK Class Three renewal/revalidation for Air Traffic Control Officers

 • CAA Class One for Flight Engineers